 [RFC6282] defines how IPv6 datagrams can be routed over IEEE 802.15.4 [IEEE802.15.4]-based networks.
-[RFC6282] defines a header compression schemes that can significantly reduce the size of IP, IP extension, and UDP headers.
-This enables the routing of heavy-weight IP traffic to resource-constrained [IEEE802.15.4]-based wireless network.
-The security in [IEEE802.15.4]-based IP network or what is more commonly known 6LoWPAN networks is particularly important as we connect the insecure Internet with the vulnerable wireless network.
-The standardized and mandatory security solution for IPv6 is IP security (IPsec) [RFC4301].
-This means that every IPv6 host on Internet is able to process IP packets secured with IPsec.
-IPsec, in transport mode, can provide end-to-end (E2E)secure communication between the two hosts in the IP network.
-Thus, it is beneficial to extend 6LoWPAN so that IPsec communication between an IPv6 device (e.g. a sensor node) in 6LoWPAN and IPv6 nodes on conventional Internet becomes possible.
+[RFC6282] defines header compression schemes that can significantly reduce the size of IP, IP extension, and UDP headers.
+This enables the routing of heavy-weight IP traffic to resource-constrained [IEEE802.15.4]-based wireless networks.
+The security in [IEEE802.15.4]-based IP networks or what is more commonly known as 6LoWPAN networks is particularly important when we connect vulnerable wireless networks with the insecure Internet.
+The standardized and SHOULD be supported security solution for IPv6 is IP security (IPsec) [RFC4301][RFC6434].
+This means that every IPv6 host on the Internet SHOULD be able to process IP packets secured with IPsec.
+IPsec, in transport mode, can provide end-to-end (E2E) secure communication between two hosts in the Internet.
+Thus, it is beneficial to extend 6LoWPAN so that IPsec communication between an IPv6 device (e.g. a sensor node) in 6LoWPAN networks and a IPv6 host on the Internet becomes possible.
 This document does not cover the tunnel mode of IPsec.

-With IPv6 architecture it is possible to protect ICMPv6 messages, using IPsec.
+Unlike IPv4, IPv6 ICMPv6 messages are protected by IPsec.
 As the RPL Control Message [RFC6550] is an ICMPv6 message, it is therefore possible to protect it with IPsec.
-However, all RPL Control Message, except DAO / DAO-ACK messages in non-storing mode, are exchanged between two neighboring devices and have the scope of a link.
+However, all RPL Control Messages, except DAO / DAO-ACK messages in non-storing mode, are exchanged between two neighboring devices and have the scope of a link.
 Though IPsec security associations can be created between two neighboring devices, IEEE 802.15.4 security at the link layer is more suitable for per-hop protection, and IPsec in transport mode can be used to protect DAO/DAO-ACK messages in non-storing mode.

-It is desirable to complement 6LoWPAN header compression with IPsec to keep packet sizes reasonable in resource constrained IEEE 802.15.4 [IEEE802.15.4]-based network.
+It is desirable to complement 6LoWPAN header compression with IPsec to keep packet sizes reasonable in resource constrained [IEEE802.15.4]-based network.
 There are no header compression specified for IPsec's AH[RFC4302] and ESP[RFC4303] extension headers.
 This draft therefore proposes AH and ESP extension header encoding schemes.